MON-FRI: 9:00 AM – 6:00 PM

 Why Consistency Matters

-Keeping placement uniform also helps the space feel more intentional rather than pieced together.
-It allows each fixture to relate to the next, creating a sense of flow across the wall.
+Consistency reduces visual tension.
+The room feels more structured, even with minimal elements.
+Uniform placement also helps the space feel considered rather than pieced together, allowing each fixture to relate to the next and create a sense of flow across the wall.

 Over time, this consistency makes the lighting feel integrated rather than added on.
 The Johan wireless dark wall lights work well in structured layouts, especially when used to create contrast along a wall.